phalcon-orphanage/docs/en/application-micro.md

 );
 ```

-Attaching middleware to your application as classes and having it listen to events from the events manager can be achieved as follows:
+You can also use classes and attach them to the Events Manager as listener.
+Using this approach offers more flexibility are reduces the bootstrap file size, since the middleware logic is encapsulated in one file per middleware.

 ```php
 <?php